ophub/luci-app-amlogic/README.md

 2. Keywords of Tags in Releases: to be able to distinguish other x86, R2S and other firmware, such as in [ophub/op/releases](https://github.com/ophub/op/releases) There are many firmwares for different routers, The OpenWrt firmware belonging to the Agmlgic series can be found by including the keyword `s9xxx_lede`.

-3. OpenWrt file suffix: the supported formats are `.img.gz` / `.img.xz` / `.7z` / `.zip`.
+3. OpenWrt file suffix: the supported formats are `.img.gz` / `.img.xz` / `.7z`.
 But .img is not supported, because it is too large to download and slow.

 - The firmware file name should include the SOC standard name of the box to ensure that the corresponding firmware is accurately found.
 The supported SOCs are: `s905x3`, `s905x2`, `s905x`, `s905d`, `s912`, `s922x`